IntervalMedia/UE4Source_iOS/README.md

 ## Build and Package

+The repository includes a Theos `Makefile` and packaging files inside the `DEBIAN` directory for building a jailbreak tweak.

 - Utilize Theos to build a dynamic library and create a jailbreak-compatible tweak package as a `.deb` file.